When it comes to working with

 is the one that comes to mind first. htop

 is an interactive process management tool for the Linux system.
 Think of this as the task manager of the terminal.
-I absolutely htop
+I absolutely love htop

 but provides a larger set of functions for normal day users.